What is Super8 film?

-Whenever you see "home movie" footage from the 1960's and 1970s, the chances are that it would have been filmed on Super 8 format, as this was the main filming medium used at the time.
-Super 8 wedding film has become popular in part thanks to the retro style footage from that era.
+Whenever you see "home movie" footage from the 1960's and 1970s, the chances are that it would have been filmed on the Super-8 format, as this was the main filming medium used at the time.
+Super 8 Wedding Film have become popular in part thanks to the retro-style footage from that era.

 Kodak launched the revolutionary Super-8mm film format in May 1965, with the idea of making film-making available to all.
 It was progression from the earlier formats such as “double” and “Regular-8 film.
 The film itself has smaller perforations down one edge, facilitating a greater area for exposure, and allowing for the later development of an oxide strip to run along the opposite side on to which sound could be recorded.

 The '8' refers to how wide the film is itself, 8mm!
 People used mechanical Super-8 movie cameras and celluloid film cartridges to shoot their holidays, weddings and special events.
 The film stock is sometimes known as Cine film, Super-8mm or Super-8 but it's all the same thing - this can be confusing!